embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 ### Application Parameter

-This chapter describes the specification of a parameter groups.
-The parameter structures are highly application specific and shall be defined within the application header files.
+This chapter describes the specification of the parameter groups.
+The parameter structures are highly application-specific and shall be defined within the application header files.

 Example: